expresspigeon/blog/src/content/posts/2014/avoid-spam-filters.md

 The CAN-SPAM Act
 is a US federal law passed in 2003 that sets the rules for commercial email.
-With fines as high as $16,000 for every email that violates the law, it's worth understanding.
-I'm not your lawyer, in fact I'm not a lawyer at all, but below are a few general tips on how to comply with the CAN-SPAM Act:
+With fines as high as $16,000 for every email that violates the law, it&apos;s worth understanding.
+I&apos;m not your lawyer, in fact I&apos;m not a lawyer at all, but below are a few general tips on how to comply with the CAN-SPAM Act: